 As regards the justification for and the proportionality of the impediment, Germany argued that the provision could be justified, inter alia, by its objective to safeguard the balanced allocation of taxation powers between the Member States.
 However, the ECJ noted in this regard, that the PSD itself governs the issue of that allocation, in that it prohibited Member States from levying WHT on profits distributed by a resident subsidiary to its non-resident parent.

-Note: The Cologne Tax Court has also expressed its doubts in relation to current version of Section 50d (3) ITA (applicable from 2012) and referred the question to the ECJ on 17 May 2017 (2K 773/16).
-The case is pending under the ECJ reference C-440/17.
+Note: The Cologne Tax Court has also expressed its doubts in relation to the current version of Section 50d (3) ITA (applicable from 2012) and referred the question to the ECJ on 17 May 2017 (2K 773/16).
+The case with the ECJ reference C-440/17 has meanwhile been decided on 14 June 2018.
+Here, the ECJ ruled that the 2012 version of Sec.
+50d (3) ITA likewise contradicts the principle of freedom of establishment as well as the Parent-Subsidiary Directive.